Publications > Retirement

 - Consent of Statutory Supervisor to act.

-Those “villages” which are not registered, are, in the main, those which fall outside the ambit of the Act, and do not provide the services or facilities described above and are simply unit title or cross lease developments and in respect of which you do not have the protections provided under the Act.
+Those “villages” which are not registered, are, in the main, those which fall outside the ambit of the Act.
+They do not provide the services or facilities described above and are simply unit title or cross lease developments.

 The economic viability of the village itself is something that must be considered very carefully.
 Every operator of a village is an “issuer” pursuant to the Financial Reporting Act 1993 and required to prepare and register audited financial statements.
 These can be found on the Companies Office register.
 An operator has an obligation to provide intending residents and current residents with copies of the financial statements upon request.